joergjo/simpleaks/README.md

 # simpleaks
-Simply script to bring up a AKS cluster that is integrated with ACR registry, Log Analytics and a Subnet.
+Simple script to bring up a AKS cluster that is integrated with ACR registry, Log Analytics and a Subnet.
 If not of these are defined then the script will created them.
 The brings up a landscape with the following features.
 * Enables Autoscaler, sets a min and max node count.
 * integrated with a Registry so the cluster can pull images